National Film Award for Best Popular Film Providing Wholesome Entertainment

 The National Film Award for Best Popular Film Providing Wholesome Entertainment is one of the National Film Awards presented annually by the National Film Development Corporation of India, and was constituted in the year 1975.
 This is one of the Golden Lotus Awards (Swarna Kamal) given among National Film Awards.
 It is announced for films produced in a year across the country, in all Indian languages.

-Films in the following languages have won the Best Popular Feature Film award: Hindi (30 awards), Telugu (6 awards), Tamil (4 awards), Malayalam (3 awards), Bengali (2 awards), and Kannada (2 awards).
+Films in the following languages have won the Best Popular Feature Film award: Hindi (30 awards), Telugu (7 awards), Tamil (4 awards), Malayalam (3 awards), Bengali, and Kannada (2 awards each).

 With six wins, Yash Raj Films is the production house with the most wins.
 With five wins, Yash Chopra is the producer with the most wins, producing most of the company's winning films.
 He has also directed four winning films, the most for any director.